Jaypad07/Find-Go---FrontEnd/README.md

 #### Store Locator:
 No need to waste time asking for directions or wandering aimlessly in the store.
 Find & Go uses your current location to find the nearest stores that have the item you're looking for.

+#### Quick Search:
+Find & Go allows you to search for specific items using its powerful search filter.
+Simply enter the item you need, and the app will provide step-by-step directions to the exact section or location where your desired item is located.
+Say goodbye to confusion and wasted time.